-The handheld electric drill is in the top tray of the tool chest.
-When using that drill do not lay your project board down directly on the workbench when drilling through it since this will damage the bench surface.
+If you need to drill a hole in your project board, the electric drill in the top tray of the tool chest can be used.
+Do not lay your project board down directly on the workbench when drilling through it since this will damage the bench surface.
 Always use something as a backing material below the board when drilling.
-There is a collection of scrap wood and some old electronic parts catalogs in the cabinet below the video screen and one of these can be used as backing material.
+There is a large collection of old electronic parts catalogs in the bookcase in the lab and one of these can be used as backing material.

-When installing a drill bit in the chuck of the drill, make sure to tighten it using the chuck key (Fig. 2) or the drill will slip in the chuck and not turn.
-For the handheld drill the chuck key should be taped to the power cord of the drill.
+When installing the drill bit in the chuck of the drill, make sure to tighten it using the chuck key that should be taped to the power cord of the drill.
 If the chuck key is missing contact the instructor about getting a replacement.